kneo/log.c/README.md

 If the library is compiled with `-DLOG_USE_COLOR` ANSI color escape codes will be used when printing.

+#### LOG_STDOUT_INCLUDE_FILE_AND_LINE

+If the library is compiled with `-DLOG_STDOUT_INCLUDE_FILE_AND_LINE` file name and line of the log lines origin will be displayed in the log.
+Because some compilers include rather long full paths its ommited for better readability in i.e. serial console.

+The file callback output always contains this information.

 ## License

 This library is free software; you can redistribute it and/or modify it under